 ICMA has worked in nearly every country in Latin America to build strong, responsive institutions and boost effective citizen participation at the local level.

-While many governments in the Latin American and Caribbean region have taken steps to promote economic growth and improve living standards, many people of the region are aware that their countries continue to experience critical problems, such as scarce employment opportunities, lack of education, poverty, corruption, and crime.
+While many governments in the Latin American and Caribbean region have taken steps to promote economic growth and improve living standards, many countries continue to experience critical problems, such as scarce employment opportunities, lack of education, poverty, corruption, and crime.

 ICMA has worked in nearly every country in Latin America to build strong, responsive institutions and boost effective citizen participation at the local level.
 Our activities began in 1990, when we embarked on a municipal development project involving 22 cities in Honduras.
-In 2004 ICMA built on earlier work in Mexico by establishing ICMA Latinoamérica, based in Guadalajara, to provide an ongoing presence in the region.
+In 2004, ICMA built on earlier work in Mexico by establishing ICMA Latinoamérica, which later became known as ICMA México-Latinoamérica, based in Guadalajara, to provide an ongoing presence in the region.

-In Paraguay, ICMA assessed the incident command systems in the fire service and provided training for volunteer fire departments.
+In Paraguay, ICMA assessed the incident command systems in the fire service in Asunción and provided training for volunteer fire departments.

-We have worked with cities in Mexico, Costa Rica, and Argentina to help them improve their creditworthiness and consequently lower the cost of borrowing for infrastructure and other improvements.
-We have worked with other Mexican cities to help them improve their performance with the use of a diagnostic tool that enables them to assess their level of institutional capacity in different functional areas: finance, planning, human resource management, and legal frameworks.
-And we are helping several Central American countries adopt community-oriented approaches to crime prevention through the Municipal Partnerships for Violence Prevention in Central America (AMUPREV) program—starting with Panama and El Salvador.
+ICMA has worked with cities in Mexico, Costa Rica, and Argentina to help them improve their creditworthiness and consequently lower the cost of borrowing for infrastructure and other improvements.
+We have provided other Mexican cities with assistance to help them improve their performance with the use of diagnostic tools that enable them to assess their level of institutional capacity in different functional areas: finance, planning, human resource management, legal frameworks, performance measurement, and crime prevention.
+And we are helping several Central American countries, including Panama, El Salvador, Guatemala, and Mexico, adopt multisectoral, municipal-led, and community-oriented approaches to crime prevention through the Municipal Partnerships for Violence Prevention in Central America (AMUPREV) program and the Mexico Crime and Violence Prevention Program (CVPP).